Treatment Scholarships Available Now!

 Methadone is generally taken once a day and suppresses withdrawal symptoms for 24 to 48 hours.
 It should be noted that methadone is only effective in the treatment of addiction to opioid drugs, and it is not an effective treatment for other drugs of abuse such as marijuana, methamphetamine, cocaine, etc. Methadone reduces the cravings and blocks the high of opiate drugs, but it does not provide the euphoric rush.
 Many patients on methadone report feeling “more normal” and are better able to focus on their families and jobs and living productive lives.

-Methadone is a long-acting medication that is prescribed in conjunction with individual and group counseling and other support services to treat persons who are addicted to heroin and prescription medications such as Oxycodone, Oxycontin, Hydrocodone, etc. First used in the 1960s for treatment of opiate dependence, methadone is widely prescribed in the United States as part of a comprehensive treatment.
+Methadone is widely prescribed in conjunction with individual and group counseling and other support services to treat persons who are addicted to heroin and prescription medications such as Oxycodone, Oxycontin, Hydrocodone, etc. First used in the 1960s for treatment of opiate dependence, methadone is widely prescribed in the United States as part of a comprehensive treatment program.
 Northeast Arkansas Treatment Services, LLC dispenses methadone in a pleasant-tasting liquid form.

 Is Methadone Safe?

-When prescribed by a physician in the appropriate amounts, methadone is very safe, highly effective and has an excellent record of helping people overcome opiate addiction.
-Methadone has been well researched and treatment programs such as Northeast Arkansas Treatment Services, LLC are strictly regulated by the State of Arkansas and the federal government.
+When prescribed by a physician in the appropriate dosage, methadone is very safe, highly effective and has an excellent record of helping people overcome opiate addiction.
+Methadone has been well researched and drug rehab programs such as Northeast Arkansas Treatment Services, LLC are strictly regulated by the State of Arkansas and the federal government.
 Treatment programs are also required to be nationally accredited by one of three accrediting bodies approved by the federal government.